Tangjas20/Learning2Code/Python/Completed Questions/MovieTicketOrder/README.md

-# Due date 11:59PM Sunday 11 April 2021 (local Sydney time)

-Be aware of daylight savings changes on 4 April 2021.

-# A message to all students about posting on Ed

-This is an assignment and staff are not permitted to give guidance on your code, or how to solve the specific problem.
-That is the purpose of the assessment that you are required to perform to achieve the grade.

-You may ask clarification questions about the assignment description.
-This is often necessary to implement functionality that is otherwise ambiguous.

-The assignment description is not intended to be complete and you can confirm your assumptions in a form of a question.
-In asking the question you should be quoting the description you are asking about.

-If you have a question to ask on Ed please search before asking.
-However, remember that **you should not be posting any assignment code publicly, as this would constitute academic dishonesty**.

-Also, do not wait too long before starting.
-This assignment needs time and sustained effort.

 # Problem description

 You are writing an interactive program for a local cinema.
 The program will allow users to view the available movies, order tickets for one or multiple persons, and make transactions on the orders.